JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ````

 #### Special characters without effect
-To produce a literal character (an asterisk or underscore for example) at a position where it would otherwise be used as an emphasis delimiter, you can backslash escape it.
+To produce a literal character (an asterisk or underscore, for example) at a position where it would otherwise be used as a formatting character, you can backslash escape it.
-`Example`

 \*this text is surrounded by literal asterisks\*
 ````